 The short version:

-My primary audience is church communicators in small churches, but from any size church people who want to learn about the ministry of church communications, people who perhaps have not had professional design, writing, or communication production training (though I have found people with professional training may know little about the spiritual aspects of church communication).
+Also, I want to help people from any size church who want to learn about the ministry of church communications, people who perhaps have not had professional design, writing, or communication production training (though I have found people with professional training may know little about the spiritual aspects of church communication).

 The audience I picture as I create this site includes the pastors, church planters, church secretaries, and administrative assistants and volunteers primarily from small to medium churches; people who have computers, a heart for ministry, and who passionately want to share Jesus through their church communications, but who need help to do that.
+People from many parts of the world have benefited from my materials and are applicable to all.

 The long version: